 Always play safe and only update your web browser and plugins to the most recent version.

-General knowledge on these different kinds of malware threats and attacks will make one cautious and therefore take the right steps that are necessary in defending one’s self and the various devices.
-The threats posed by cyberspace are now becoming more dynamic, and it is important to know the current situation in this field in order to avoid future attacks.
+General knowledge of these different kinds of malware threats and attacks will make one cautious and, therefore, take the proper steps to defend oneself and one's various devices.
+The threats posed by cyberspace are now becoming more dynamic, and it is essential to know the current situation in this field to avoid future attacks.
 The likelihood of surviving as a victim of wrapping by implementing common sense and sensible utilization of security software is very high.

 How can I tell if my device is infected with malware?

-Devices slowly operating, constant pop-ups, sudden shutting of devices, and sudden changes in the basic settings of the device are some of the signs a person has been infected with malware.
+Devices slowly operating, constant pop-ups, sudden shutting down, and sudden changes in the basic settings are some of the signs a person has been infected with malware.

 What should I do if I am the victim of a malware attack?